Formalizing contextuality in sequential scenarios: Measurement scenario to sequential scenarios

 \subsection{Non-contextuality holds in induced sequential scenarios}

-Given this mapping, it is natural to expect that the non-contextual sets coincide.
-This is formalised below.

-\begin{theorem} Let an empirical model $e$ on a measurement scenario $\XMO$ and an induced sequential scenario $\XMOSEQ$ built from it as described in Section~\ref{ssec:ms-to-ss}.
+Given the way induced sequential scenarios are built, it is expected that the non-contextual sets coincide, and we formalize it below: \begin{theorem} Let an empirical model $e$ on a measurement scenario $\XMO$ and an induced sequential scenario $\XMOSEQ$ built from it as described in Section~\ref{ssec:ms-to-ss}.
 Then if this empirical model $e$ is NC in the measurement scenario, then it is NC in the induced sequential scenario and vice versa. \end{theorem}

 \begin{proof} We start by the first implication, that NC in measurement scenarios implies NC in induced sequential scenarios.
 Let a NC empirical model $e$ on the measurement scenario $\XMO$.
 Then there exists a global distribution $d\colon O_X \to [0,1]$ such that for each context, the empirical scenario is retrieved as the marginal of that global probability distribution $e_C = \restr{d}{C}$.